 Purchased transportation was 73.6% of revenue in 1999 compared with 74.0% in 1998.
 The decrease in purchased transportation as a percentage of revenue was primarily attributable to reduced intermodal and air freight revenue which tend to have a higher cost of purchased transportation and increased utilization of company-owned or leased trailers as opposed to those supplied by independent contractors.
 Commissions to agents were 8.0% of revenue in 1999 compared with 7.9% in 1998 primarily due to an increase in the percentage of revenue generated through independent commission sales agents which reflected the conversion of company-owned sales locations to independent commission sales agent locations.
 Other operating costs were 2.2% of revenue in 1999 compared with 2.1% in 1998.
 The increase in other operating costs as a percentage of revenue was primarily attributable to a higher provision for contractor bad debts, higher net trailer costs and increased contractor recruiting costs, partially offset by a one-time reduction in the cost of fuel taxes which resulted from a favorable fuel tax audit.
 Insurance and claims were 2.5% of revenue in 1999 compared with 3.1% in 1998 primarily due to the favorable development of prior year claims in 1999.
-Excluding the effects of the insurance programs available to the Company's independent contractors which Signature reinsures, insurance and claims were 1.8% of revenue in 1999 and 2.2% in 1998.
 Selling, general and administrative costs were 7.2% of revenue in 1999 and 7.4% in 1998.
 The decrease in selling, general and administrative costs as a percentage of revenue was due to the effect of the increase in revenue, a decrease in the provision for customer bad debts and one-time costs of \$560,000 attributable to the relocation in 1998 of Landstar Express America from Charlotte, North Carolina to Jacksonville, Florida, partially offset by increased wages and benefits, increased information services costs and a higher provision for bonuses under the Company's incentive compensation plan.